 Movendi International has reported on the extent to which the alcohol companies lobbied and watered down the country’s national alcohol strategy not too long ago.

 A scientific study revealed the manner in which the alcohol companies manipulate, misuse, and ignore scientific evidence in their lobby campaign against the national alcohol policy.
-The study provided insight into five of the most common tropes of alcohol industry spin, some of which attack public health oriented alcohol taxation directly.
+The study provided insight into five of the most common tropes of alcohol industry spin, some of which attack public health-oriented alcohol taxation directly.

-But all these claims by alcohol companies are informed by profit maximization interests, not by independet scientific evidence.
+However, all these claims by alcohol companies are informed by profit maximization interests, not by independet scientific evidence.
 And so the benefits of alcohol taxation are clear and proven:

 A recent review, for instance, examined the evidence put forth by a total of 36 studies published since January 2000.
 Through rigorous steps in extracting comparable data, the researchers provide a systematic quantification of those studies and estimated the impact of three major alcohol policy solutions on alcohol consumption levels.